gwalkey/SSRS_Subscriptions/README.md

 https://gist.github.com/jasmin-mistry/9de9daf74cbc1d56a33984f2787ad2ea

+* This Code will be updated shortly to include the option to persist subscriptions to external JSON Files*

 This code assumes you have permissions to the SSRS SOAP Webservice

 <b>Get-SSRS_Subscriptions</b> -  lists all the subscriptions for a given Report